devend711/versioned_blocks/README.md

 	versioned_block(from: 1, to: 10, override: true) do |v, uri|
 		puts "For version #{v}, the URI is still #{uri}" end

-### Error messages

-If you're using a versioned_block inside a test, for example, you might want any error messages to include some information about the version number that the test broke on.
-Just configure VersionedBlocks like this:

-	VersionedBlocks.prepend_errors = true

 ## Installation